quickbooks2018/ai-agents/docker/README.md

 ## Testing Success
 The solution works when:
-1. `docker-compose up -d` starts the webpage successfully without requiring any host-installed packages
+1. `docker-compose up -d` started from within the "application" directory starts the webpage successfully
 2. The application connects to the existing PostgreSQL database using `host.docker.internal` and the MCP credentials
 3. The webpage is accessible from a browser on the host machine and displays data from the database
-4. The health-check endpoint or indicator shows a successful database connection
+4. The health-check indicator shows a successful database connection
 5. No additional PostgreSQL container is created or downloaded
 6. No Node.js, npm, or other application dependencies are required on the host machine
+7. All project files are contained exclusively within the "application" directory
 ```